- I’m a FI enthusiast—not a certified expert. This article is for information only, and should not be taken as financial advice.

 - House hacking: We’d continue hosting students, and could increase our efforts to host more students, more frequently.

-- Go back to work: I’d be happy to swap with M and go back to work3 so he could stay home with the kids.
+- Go back to work: I’d be happy to swap with M and go back to work so he could stay home with the kids.
+(I haven’t earned income as a graphic designer in over a decade, but I’ve maintained my skills through designing pro-bono projects and working on this blog.
+It wouldn’t be difficult to pick up freelance graphic design work or find an in-house position.)

 - Insurance: We have life insurance, and M has good disability insurance at work.